waoadb/opensource/apps/_docs/docs/intro.md

 ---

-## Our Standards

-Within the active development of Different Breed ® Open Source we use the same industry standards that our core team use to create and maintain features on the core platforms.

-### Atomic Design

-We use the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methodology for creating each component within our theme’s.
-This allows for rapid prototyping and delivery of new features while also bringing the fundamentals of a living design system to life.
-With this in mind, each theme comes bundled with storybook that can be used to easily update and maintain components without the need to run the theme directly.

-### Typescript & Eslint

-We use Typescript and Eslint to ensure code quality and consistency.
-Typescript helps catch errors before they occur, while Eslint enforces code style guidelines and best practices.
-This leads to more maintainable and scalable code.

-### Browser Support

-Different Breed ® Open Source supports evergreen browsers, which include the latest versions of Chrome, Firefox, Edge, and Safari.
-This means that the themes and packages are designed to work with the most up-to-date browser versions, ensuring the best possible experience for end-users.

----

 ## Local Development

 This repo is powered by Lerna with NX enabled under the hood.
 To run this repo locally first install it’s dependencies by running `yarn` within the root folder.